What worked:

 search for other humans farther into the wilderness.
 The plot covers several

-years so it’s fast-paced.
-Many of the chapters involve practical survival strategies
+years, so it’s fast-paced.
+Many of the chapters involve practical survival strategies,

-snakes and wild boars provide unexpected challenges.
+with snakes and wild boars providing unexpected challenges.

-The collection of canines is the highlight of the story as they
+The collection of canines is the highlight of the story as

-objects.
-Nosey is a Labrador who acts as their guide since he always knows
+collisions with immovable objects.
+Nosey is a Labrador who acts as their guide

-which way to go.
-Tiny is a small Chihuahua with a mighty bark and a keen sense
+since he always knows which way to go.
+Tiny is a small Chihuahua with a mighty

-of hearing.
-The group is joined by a powerful mastiff called Brutus but it
+bark and a keen sense of hearing.
+The group is joined by a powerful mastiff

-takes some time for him to accept the others.
-Finally, Puppy is Gwen’s first
+called Brutus, but it takes some time for him to accept the others.
+Finally,

-companion and the pair develop a very close bond.
-It takes a while for Gwen to
+Puppy is Gwen’s first companion, and the pair develops a very close bond.
+It

-realize Puppy is a wolf cub but readers will probably recognize it from the
+takes a while for Gwen to realize Puppy is a wolf cub, but readers will

 What didn’t work as well:

-The text includes different font styles and sizes but it’s
+The text includes different font styles and sizes, but it’s

 overdone.
-Changing the font helps to emphasize certain words but it loses its
+Changing the font helps to emphasize certain words, but it loses its

 they’re left with “to be continued” instead of resolving the conflict.